DataDog/docker-dd-agent/README.md

 * `MESOS_MASTER` and `MESOS_SLAVE` respectively enable the mesos master and mesos slave checks if set (`MESOS_MASTER=yes` works).
 * `MARATHON_URL` if set will be used to enable the Marathon check that will query the URL passed in this variable for metrics.
 It can usually be set to `http://leader.mesos:8080`.

-#### Service discovery
+#### Autodiscovery

-Another way to enable checks is through service discovery.
-This is particularly useful in dynamic environments like Kubernetes, Amazon ECS or Docker Swarm.
-More details about this feature can be found [in the doc](https://docs.datadoghq.com/guides/servicediscovery/).
+Another way to enable checks is through Autodiscovery.
+This is particularly useful in dynamic environments like Kubernetes, Amazon ECS, or Docker Swarm.
+Read more about Autodiscovery on the [Datadog Docs site](https://docs.datadoghq.com/guides/autodiscovery/).

 #### Configuration files